 There are around 100 different types of brewers rice at present in Japan.
 However, the one said to be the most suitable for making ultra-premium daiginjo is that of Yamada-Nishiki.
 This has as much to do with its ability to withstand a high degree of polishing and how it behaves when brewing as it does for the tastes it will produce in the final sake.

 Unlike grapes used in wine making, rice does not contain the necessary sugars to convert into alcohol.
 Therefore, roughly 15-25% of all the rice used in a typical batch of sake will be allocated for making koji, a type of mould containing active enzymes.
 To cultivate these enzymes, another mold known as Aspergillus Oryzae (koji-kin,麹菌) is coaxed into growing on and into steamed rice.
-The result is a sweet substance that often tastes of chesnuts.
+The result is a sweet substance that often has an aroma reminiscent of chesnuts.

 Crucially, the finished grains contain the necessary enzymes that break down starch into sugar.
 This sugar is then concurrently coverted by the yeast into alcohol.
 Although simple in theory, making koji is often said to be the most challenging step in sake production, and the one that has arguably the most influence on the final taste.